OpenConextApps/OpenConextApps-Canvas-lms/README.md

     git submodule update
     vagrant up

-After the VM is running and all the Chef Cookbooks ran you could suspend your vm.
+After the VM has started and all the Chef cookbooks completed, you could suspend your vm.

     vagrant suspend

-And to start the vm again
+And to start the vm again.

     vagrant resume

-Running the recipes again
+Running the recipes again.

     vagrant provision

+### Conect to SURFconext
+After the Vagrant virtual machine is running, your canvas should be ready to use SURFconext.

+* saml.yml should be configured
+* Add authorization with fingerprint and entity-id

-### Start canvas
+### Access canvas
-After the vm has started and the cookbooks ran you should be able to start canvas `cd /opt/canvas;RAILS_ENV=test scripts/server` and access it on [http://localhost:3000](http://localhost:3000).
+Once the vm is running you can access the Canvas application on port 80, or outside of the vm on localhost port 8080.
+Because Canvas is running as a virtual host in apache, you should create a hosts entry with the vhost name (`canvas.lucid32`, by default), so you can access Canvas as <http://canvas.lucid32:8080>.

 ## Improvements/todo